21 Lessons for the 21st Century

 More Info

 #1 NEW YORK TIMES BESTSELLER - In Sapiens, he explored our past.
 In Homo Deus, he looked to our future.
-Now, one of the most innovative thinkers on the planet turns to the present to make sense of today's most pressing issues.
+Now, one of the world's most innovative thinkers explores what it means to be human in an age of bewilderment--now updated with new material.

 "Fascinating . . . a crucial global conversation about how to take on the problems of the twenty-first century."--Bill Gates, The New York Times Book Review